-BSc Accounting and Finance is accredited by a number of professional accounting and finance bodies.
-You have access to our virtual trading floor, where you make use of real-world Bloomberg data, information and analytics to practise trading stocks and securities in the type of environment found in City finance firms.
+Our BSc Accounting and Finance degree provides access to our virtual trading floor, where you make use of real-world Bloomberg Market Data Feed (B-PIPE), information and analytics to practise trading stocks and securities in the type of environment found in City finance firms.

-BSc Accounting and Finance includes an introductory first year to familiarise you with wider business topics, such as management, marketing and economics.
+BSc Accounting and Finance includes an introductory first year to familiarise you with wider business topics, such as management and marketing.

-Essex is one of just three UK universities to have received Q-Step Affiliate status, including for our BSc Accounting and Finance, to support the way we develop the quantitative skills of our graduates.
+The University of Essex is one of just three UK universities to have received Q-Step Affiliate status, including for our BSc Accounting and Finance course, to support the way we develop the quantitative skills of our graduates.

 This means we can provide work placement bursaries to develop your skills in evaluating numerical evidence, analysing data and designing research.
 We also offer the opportunity to follow a specialised degree path, where you graduate with enhanced quantitative skills.
 These are evidenced on your degree transcript, to help give you the competitive edge in the graduate job market.

-BSc Accounting and Finance is taught at Essex Business School, ranked in the UK’s top 25 for research excellence (REF, 2014).
+BSc Accounting and Finance is taught at Essex Business School.
 Our finance group is one of the largest and most respected in the country and our students and staff join us from all over the world.
-Our accounting and finance courses have 90% student satisfaction (NSS, 2017).

 We not only teach you how financial information underpins leadership, strategy and planning, but how financial decisions can impact society and the economy.
 We develop your understanding of governance and ethics, so you can take actions for the good of organisations and the wider world.